dune-mirrors/dune-testtools/doc/sphinx/quickstartdune.rst

 passed or failed.
 That's why with ``dune-testtools`` you can easily wrap your executable and perform more elaborate result checking or execution. ``dune-testtools`` already provides a number of useful :ref:`wrappers <thewrappers>`.
-With a little knowledge of python it is also easy to :ref:`write your own wrapper <writingwrapperscripts>`.
+With a little knowledge of python it is also easy to write your own wrapper.
 We want to demonstrate the use of wrappers here briefly.

 Suppose you want to run the tests we just wrote in parallel using ``8`` cores.
 The CMake macro